TECH TIP: LOST HIRES – THE IMPORTANCE OF DATA INPUT

 Invalid date of birth

-Most commonly, the applicant forgets to change the current year from the calendar selector to the birth year, (i.e., 01/01/2020).
+The applicant often forgets to change the current year from the calendar selector to the birth year (i.e., 01/01/2020).

 While applying, if the SSN is collected, many applicants will use an invalid SSN such as 999-99-9999 because of privacy concerns.
-If you try to load an invalid SSN into the HR system, the system will detect it and as either as an invalid number or one already in use (there may already be another hire that used the same invalid SSN.)
+Suppose you try to load an invalid SSN into the HR system.
+In that case, the system will detect it as either an invalid number or one already in use (there may already be another hire that used the same invalid SSN.)

 Not Eligible for Rehire